|Organization||Black Dirt Farm|

 Greensboro Bend, Vermont 05842

 Being a part of Black Dirt Farm means working in an environment that is both caring and efficient.
-The farm requires creative and driven individuals who can work as part of a dynamic and often fast paced team but also be responsible for managing their own tasks independently with professionalism and attention to detail.
+The farm requires creative and driven individuals who can work as part of a dynamic and often fast paced team but also be individually responsible for managing their own tasks with professionalism and quality.

 Job Tasks/ Sphere of Responsibility